shay-mordechai/Network-Security-Toolbox/SynFlood-toolkit/README.md

   pip install scapy
   ```
 - Adjust the `syn_threshold`, `time_window`, and other parameters in the script as needed to fit your network environment and attack patterns.

-For further assistance or questions, please contact [Your Contact Information].

----

-Feel free to modify or expand this README based on any additional information or requirements for your exercise!